Incentivizing Knowledge Transfers

-We model knowledge transfer as an irreversible and non-contractible process with delayed observation: After some training is provided in a period, it is not observed until the next period, and due to its almost impossibility to verify in court, the parties cannot write an enforceable contract that depends on the novice's knowledge level.
+We model knowledge transfer as an irreversible and non-contractible process with delayed observation: After the novice is trained in a period, the outcome is not observed until the next period; moreover, because knowledge levels and increments are difficult to prove in court, the parties cannot write an enforceable contract that depends on the novice's knowledge level.
 Consequently, there is a lack of commitment on both sides, making immediate knowledge transfer impossible.\footnote{If knowledge were fully transferred to the novice immediately, the principal would have no incentives to compensate the expert afterwards.
 It is also impossible to ask the principal to pay in advance because the expert, expecting no further payments, would not have incentives to train the novice.} This dual commitment failure necessitates \emph{gradual} knowledge transfer through self-enforcing \emph{relational contracts} between the principal and the expert, restricted by their respective incentive constraints.
-Specifically, the expert is willing to train the novice for future payments; meanwhile, the principal prefers to pay the expert to continue training rather than terminating both payments and training.
+Specifically, the expert is willing to train the novice for future payments; meanwhile, the principal prefers to pay the expert in order to continue the transfer process rather than terminating both payments and training.

 We fully characterize the unique profit-maximizing contract (Theorem \ref{thm:profit}).
-In the optimal contract, knowledge is gradually transferred through an infinite-period arrangement.\footnote{Except when the players are highly impatient, in which case no knowledge transfer can be incentivized.} In the first period, the principal asks the expert to transfer as much knowledge as possible, for free, to the novice.
-After that, in each period, the principal compensates the expert for the present value of his future payoff losses incurred from the last period's knowledge transfer; meanwhile, the principal requests the expert to transfer additional knowledge, the present value of which to the principal exactly equals the compensation provided.
+In the optimal contract, knowledge is gradually transferred through an infinite-period arrangement.\footnote{Except when the players are highly impatient, in which case no knowledge transfer can be incentivized.} In the first period, the principal asks the expert to transfer as much knowledge as possible to the novice, without paying him right away.
+After that, in each period, the principal compensates the expert for the present value of his payoff losses incurred from the last period's knowledge transfer; meanwhile, the principal requests the expert to transfer additional knowledge, the present value of which to the principal exactly equals the compensation provided.
 The optimal knowledge sequence dominates, period by period, all other knowledge sequences that can be implemented by some relational contract, and because of that, it also serves as the unique knowledge sequence in every Pareto-efficient contract (Theorem \ref{thm:pareto}).